Alfresco/docs-alfresco/sap/5.0/config/advanced.md

 integrations.sap.system.1.jobs.sapConnectorReplicate.enabled = false
 ```

-Once the job is disabled, the related setting on the repository file (see above) is no longer considered and has no effect.
+Once the job is disabled, the related setting on the repository file (see above) is not considered anymore and has no effect.

 > **Note:** Changing the execution time or enabling/disabling the job requires a restart of Content Services.